ConcertUrbain/dring-html/README.md

 HTML5 version of the flash app.

-There are wwo versions :
+There are two versions :
 - dring13.html (original design of the Dring13 Flash front)
 - dring.html (new design)